harrybaines/portfolio-website/_projects/2022-10-08-msc-data-sci-projects.md

 ---
 title: MSc Data Science Projects
-desc: A collection of some of my work from the Data Science masters at Lancaster
+desc: A collection of some of my work from the Data Science Masters course at Lancaster
 date: 2022-10-08
 emoji: 👨🏻‍🎓
 layout: project-page